coleww/weather-app/README.md

 ----------------------

 Simple Angular app that shows your five day weather forecast.
-The users GPS location data is pulled from the HTML5 Geolocation API.
+The user's GPS location data is pulled from the HTML5 Geolocation API.
 Weather data is pulled from [Dark Sky](https://darksky.net) via a proxy Express server.

 ### Development